seraph-foundation/cherub-dex/docs/docs/about/introduction.md

 ## Why Cherub?

 Cherub offers the best user experience for retail users.
-It does this through low trade fees, no minimum trade size, and quotes trading pairs in USD ([inverse perpetuals](/docs/inverse-perpetuals)).
+It does this through low trade fees, no minimum trade size, and quotes trading pairs in USD as [inverse perpetuals](/docs/inverse-perpetuals).

 ## Disclaimer